12 Tips to Get Your E-commerce Store Ready for Black Friday/Cyber Monday (2023)

 8. Offer curbside pickup and buy online, pick up in-store (BOPIS)

-Some of your customers may want to avoid shipping fees and curbside pickup and BOPIS are appealing alternatives to shopping in-store.
+Some of your customers may want to avoid shipping fees or get their orders faster and curbside pickup and BOPIS are appealing alternatives to shopping in-store.

 9. Offer free shipping